 Internal compliance and security teams: Companies with dedicated compliance and security teams can often handle many of their investigatory needs effectively, affordably, and entirely in house.
 They process an understanding of corporate policies and procedures, plus the specialized skills and independence that make for an effective internal investigation.
 Armed with the right tecnology, internal compliance and security professionals can move quickly to respond to incidents and identify the key facts that decision makers need.

-Third-party experts: Third party experts, such as law firms, security consultants and professional investigators, can play an important role in internal investigations.
+Third-party experts: Third-party experts, such as law firms, security consultants and professional investigators, can play an important role in internal investigations.
 However, utlizing outside experts can slow the launch of an investigation and lead to extreme expense.
 Thus, some organizations may bring in outside experts only for particularly risky or complex investigations.
-Others will conduct the initial stages of the investigasiton themselves, inviting outside experts in later in the process.
+Others will conduct the initial stages of the investigation themselves, inviting outside experts in later in the process.
 In-house professionals, for example, can collect and upload data, even conducting initial culling and review, before inviting in third parties.
 Doing so in a closed-loop, cloud-based system has the added benefit of allowing companies to keep their information under their direct control while empowering their outside experts to operate more quickly and efficiently.

 Factors to consider when selecting your investigations team: